 The Power to Handle Today's LifestyleWith the typical home's ever increasing demand for electricity, old services can quickly become inadequate.
-Simply installing larger fuses that are too big for the wiring will keep fuses from blowing, creating a fire hazard.
+Simply installing larger fuses will create a fire hazard.
 Over time, as fuse boxes are updated, it's not unusual to find a single fuse lug with more than one wire.
 This is referred to as double tapping or double lugging.
 If your fuses are overloaded, they should be rewired to have only one wire per fuse that's rated to handle the load.

 If your home has a typical 60 amp fuse box, you're missing the flexibility to handle electrical loads for multiple appliances running at the same time.
 For example, when remodeling a kitchen your electrician will likely recommend having separate circuits for the dishwasher, the disposal, for outlets, for the lights, and yet another for the microwave and refrigerator.
 For larger appliances, 220v circuits are usually required.
 This adds up to at least six separate circuits in your electric panel.
 If your home only has an 60 amp panel with has six spaces available for the entire house, it makes sense to upgrade to a circuit breaker panel.